facebook

 The "Who, Where, Why, What" Approach

-Laura Rich recommends the "who, where, why, what" approach to buying furniture.
+Laura Rich recommends buying furniture from the "who, where, why, what" approach.
 Here's how to use this method:

 • Who is the chair for?
 Do you have a large family?
 Children?
 Pets?
 If so, consider a durable and forgiving fabric with a sturdy frame.